ryanpatenio/learning-react/README.md

 - useLocation = use in my static navbar dropdown
 - Routes - route = i learned on how to render element base on the path or the URL
 - by using React router Outlet you can use Diff Layout in your diff routes by putting in the Route Element

+# Day 3
+- using useOutlet Context first put a value where you use the outlet from react-router dom put a context there {{test : "sample"}} just like that

 Thanks for checking it out!